 Thomas Delohery is an Irish International Visual Artist now based in Melbourne.
 He has had 43 Solo Exhibitions and been part of 24 group exhibitions world wide, in such countries as, Ireland, Northern Ireland, England, Germany, Canada and Australia.
-Delohery has done the Artwork for the first International Richard Harris Film Festival 2013.
+Delohery did the Artwork to promote the first International Richard Harris Film Festival 2013.
 There is an ongoing file on his work in Yad Vashem, Jerusalem, where they have a piece of his Art in their Art Collection.
-Delohery has received many awards, the most recent was a Distinguished Talent Visa from Immigration Australia to stay and work in the country.
+Delohery has received many awards, the most recent being a presentation from the Lord Mayor of Limerick City in recognition for the Art work he has done over the years on the Acting Legend Richard Harris, as well as a Distinguished Talent Visa from Immigration Australia to stay and work in the country.
 He is the Visual Art Tutor at Kangan Institute, Richmond and Broadmeadows Campus, Melbourne.

 Important Solo Exhibitions: